sharmavins23/Scientia/SOCIAL SCIENCE/Economics/Financial Economics/Options.md

 ## Leverage and Insurance

 Premiums fundamentally allow investors to trade stocks that they do not own.
 As such, their gains and losses can theoretically be amplified.
 In practice, a call option must be exercised to gain value from it even when ITM, but trading platforms (such as Robinhood) will buy option contracts close to expiry, which enables investors to net profits without exercising buying rights.

+This leverage can be calculated simplfy from the option delta $\Delta$, the option's price $P_o$, and the total share price $P